19ahmedsiraj/intermediate_sql_project/README.md

 * Average LTV: $10,961 per customer — nearly 32× higher than low-value customers.

-* Insight: Classic Pareto principle (80/20 rule) — a small group generates the majority of revenue.

 * Losing even a small portion of these customers would significantly impact revenue.

 ## 🧭 Strategic Recommendations